gabyx/ExecutionGraph/README.md

 npm run build
 ```

-For more information about the development of the client application please refer to the [dedicated documentation] (gui/client/README.md)
+For more information about the development of the client application please refer to the dedicated [client documentation](gui/client/README.md)

 ## Introduction